franklinv/PhotoGalleryApp/README.md

-This report contains the code for photo gallery app
+This repository contains the code for photo gallery app

 The main html page for this app is index.html
 Copy all the files into a folder and then open index.html in a browser